BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 Talk to the girl in front of the big building here, and you'll head in.
 Welcome to the Grand Hall.

-Upstairs, you'll be asked which starter Pokémon you'd like to get.
+Upstairs, you'll be asked which starter Pokemon you'd like to get.
 You actually get to choose between 21 starters, or you can let fate decide by using the computer at the top of the room.
-One amazing thing about Reborn is that you can obtain every single Pokémon in the first seven generations within a single save file of Reborn without trading, and that includes the starters.
+One amazing thing about Reborn is that you can obtain every single Pokemon in the first seven generations within a single save file of Reborn without trading, and that includes the starters.
 So, regardless of which you pick, you'll be able to get the other 20 eventually.
 Your choices are:

 - The Grass types: **Bulbasaur**, **Chikorita**, **Treecko**, **Turtwig**, **Snivy**, **Chespin**, **Rowlet**
 - The Fire types: **Charmander**, **Cyndaquil**, **Torchic**, **Chimchar**, **Tepig**, **Fennekin**, **Litten**
 - The Water types: **Squirtle**, **Totodile**, **Mudkip**, **Piplup**, **Oshawott**, **Froakie**, **Popplio**

-Another feature that Pokémon Reborn has is that it doesn't lock each Pokémon's 'hidden' ability behind special methods of obtaining: every Pokémon has an equal chance of having its hidden ability as its normal abilities.
+Another feature that Pokemon Reborn has is that it doesn't lock each Pokemon's 'hidden' ability behind special methods of obtaining: every Pokemon has an equal chance of having its hidden ability as its normal abilities.
 That means you can get Intimidate Litten, Sheer Force Totodile, Contrary Snivy, etc. as your starter!

 It is ultimately up to you what you choose.
 Many players recommend Torchic due to its Speed Boost ability, but each starter can be useful in its own way.